terjanq/Flag-Capture/Harekaze2018/Logger/README.md

 ![credentials]

 We see that there are parameters: `username`, `cnonce` and `hash`, but no `password` given.
 The existence of `hash` argument indicates that  `javascript code` had to be used.
-And indeed there is [bundle.js] file provided as the response of the `GET /dist/bundle.js` request.
+And indeed there is [bundle.js] file provided as a response of the `GET /dist/bundle.js` request.

 ![packets]